-Subscription, redemption and conversion orders received by EUROPEAN FUND ADMINISTRATION before 5 p.m.
-(Luxembourg time) on the day before a Valuation Day will be processed on the basis of the Net Asset Value of that Valuation Day, subject to the incorporation of the fees indicated above under "COMMISSIONS AND FEES CHARGED TO THE SHAREHOLDER" and "COMMISSIONS AND FEES CHARGED TO THE SUB-FUND".
+Subscription, redemption and conversion orders received by UI efa S.A. before 5 p.m.
+(Luxembourg time) on the day before a Valuation Day will be processed on the basis of the Net Asset Value of that Valuation Day, subject to the incorporation of the fees indicated above under "COMMISSIONS AND FEES

+CHARGED TO THE SHAREHOLDER" and "COMMISSIONS AND FEES CHARGED TO THE SUB-FUND".